 Based in Chambolle Musigny.
 Old vines.

-2015 Chambolle Musigny - quite nice ripe cherry flavours on the nose and palate, nice complexity as well.
+2015 Chambolle Musigny - quite nice ripe cherry flavours on the nose and palate, nice complexity.
 Very fruit-driven and tasty.
 Smooth and well-balanced.
 Splendid effort.
 92p.

-This domain has existed in more than 150 years and is based close to Vosne Romanée village, where some of very best Burgundy wines are made.
+This domain has existed for more than 150 years and is based close to Vosne Romanée village, where some of the very best Burgundy wines are made.
 Impressive range of wines.

-2015 Bourgogne Rouge Pinot Fin - nice dark cherry nose, attractive, well polished on the palate with tasty fruit.
+2015 Bourgogne Rouge Pinot Fin - lovely dark cherry nose, attractive, well-polished palate with tasty fruit.
 Quite nice wine with strong consumer appeal.
 89p.

 2015 Chambolle Musigny - almost identical to Hudelot Baillets Chambolle Musigny, but I have found here slightly more complexity and depth.
 A gentle dose of oak works just fine with ripe fruit.
 Very stylish wine.
 92p.

-2015 Nuits St.Georges - same story here as in Chambolle Musigny, maybe a bit more spicy and perfumed wine here.
+2015 Nuits St.Georges - same story here as in Chambolle Musigny, maybe a bit more spicy and aromatic wine here.
 92+p.

-2015 Vosne Romanee - strong cherry perfume, refined and with splendid complexity, seductive with silky tannin, great balance and depth.
-Catches immediately your attention.
+2015 Vosne Romanee has a strong cherry perfume, refined and splendid complexity, seductive, silky tannin, and great balance and depth.
+Catches your attention immediately.
 93p.

 2015 Latricieres Chambertin - thick texture, fat and creamy, too young to enjoy now because of strong tannin and minerality.
-Needs time to soften.
+It needs time to soften.
 94-95p.